THE BACHELOR OF ARTS IN FRENCH

 |FREN||202||Fourth-Semester French||4.0||SP *|

-Note: Some or all of these courses may be waived by the Department through demonstrated language competence or high school or community college study.
+NOTE: Some or all of these courses may be waived by the Department through demonstrated language competence or high school or community college study.
 Students with one year of high school French should enroll in FREN 102; two years: FREN 201; three years: FREN 202.
 Please consult the department for proper level of placement.

-Upper-Division Requirements: 25 units
+Upper-Division Requirements: 25 units2 courses selected from:

 |FREN||301||Composition and Conversation||3.0||Inq|